 The main obstacle to alternative energy has been cost.
 Electric cars cost more than gas powered cars, and alternative sources of electricity are more expensive than power generated by fossil fuels.

-With the recent collapse in oil prices, a situation unlikely to change in economic decline, fossil fuels will remain cheap for the foreseeable future.
-That will bode won’t for alternative energy sources.
+With the recent collapse in oil prices, the situation unlikely to change.
+In an economic decline, fossil fuels will remain cheap for the foreseeable future.
+That won’t bode well for alternative energy sources.